lukebrc/KeyInfrastructure/backend/README.md

 - Hash algorithm: SHA-256, SHA-384, or SHA-512

 ### Private Key Storage
-- Private keys are encrypted with the user's PIN
+- Private keys are encrypted with the user's password
 - Encrypted keys are stored securely in the database

 ## Testing